 These forest treatments are part of the 8,200-acre wildfire mitigation and forest health enhancement project taking place on Methodist Mountain and up to Poncha Pass.
 The project protects the southern flank of the Salida and Poncha Springs communities of 7,000 people by creating a 10-mile-long area of fuel breaks on both public and private lands in the foothills of Methodist Mountain.

-Forest treatments on nearly 500 acres of city, state and privately owned lands on the Methodist Front are managed by the Salida Field Office of the Colorado State Forest Service, which has connected the work to complete the fuel break by the end of 2022.
+Treatments on nearly 500 acres of city, state and privately owned lands on the Methodist Front are managed by the Salida Field Office of the Colorado State Forest Service, which has connected the work to complete the fuel break by the end of 2022.
 Additional forest acreage that connects the fuel break to the Poncha Pass area is already being treated by the U.S. Forest Service Salida Ranger District.